-Now that we feel comfortable with our shelled and filled workflow, let's turn our workflow into a Custom block by following this tutorial.
+Now that you feel comfortable with our shelled and filled workflow, let's turn our workflow into a Custom block by following this tutorial.
 This process can be replicated for any workflow you create, enabling you to package complex processes into a simple block.

 7. Working with CAD parts

 We imported and worked with CAD parts in the previous lessons.
 These tutorials cover the same methods, diving a little deeper into how to work with CAD parts.

 CAD bodies can be converted into our Implicit data type easily, shown in this article.
-Once a part is converted into an Implicit format, any of the Boolean Operations, Lattices, and other functions can be applied to the geometry.
+Once a part is converted into an Implicit format a wider range of operations can be applied to it.

 Some workflows only require the surface of a CAD part as an input.
 When multiple CAD faces need to be selected and joined into a single surface, this workflow may be used.